-Then, turn the heat on to medium-low and continue to stir the pot regularly—we definitely don't want the bottom to scald.
-As the temperature rises, you'll start to see tiny little clumps of curd starting to form, perhaps as early as 70 or 75°F. Meanwhile, dilute the rennet in water; unlike citric acid, rennet is so powerful and fast-acting that dilution is the best way to ensure it mixes into the milk evenly before coagulation freezes everything in place.
+Then turn the heat on to medium-low, and continue to stir the pot regularly—we definitely don't want the bottom to scald.
+As the temperature rises, perhaps as early as 70 or 75°F (21 to 24°C), you'll start to see tiny little clumps of curd starting to form.
+Meanwhile, dilute the rennet in water; unlike citric acid, rennet is so powerful and fast-acting that dilution is the best way to ensure it mixes into the milk evenly before coagulation freezes everything in place.

-When the milk reaches 88 to 90°F, add the rennet and stir well until it's evenly combined with the milk, about 30 more seconds.
+When the milk reaches 88 to 90°F (31 to 32°C), add the rennet and stir well until it's evenly combined with the milk, about 30 more seconds.

 Now, here's where things get interesting.
-Most recipes suggest that you turn the heat off once the curds hit that 88 to 90°F mark, cover the pot, and allow the curds to solidify for anywhere from five minutes up to several hours.
-In this more traditional method, you'd check to make sure the curds can form a clean break by seeing if they pull away from the whey (you can see an example in the top left image above).
-Then, you'd slice your curds into a one-inch grid and continue heating the pot until the whey reaches 105°F before straining the curds.
+Most recipes suggest that you turn the heat off once the curds hit that 88 to 90°F mark, cover the pot, and allow the curds to solidify for anywhere from five minutes to several hours.
+In this more traditional method, you'd check to make sure the curds can form a clean break by seeing if they pull away from the whey (you can see an example in the top-left image above).
+Then you'd slice your curds into a one-inch grid and continue heating the pot until the whey reaches 105°F (41°C) before straining the curds.

-This slicing step is a fundamental one in most cheese-making situations: the size at which the curd is cut and the amount it is heated determines how much whey it expels, which has a profound impact on the final cheese.
+This slicing step is a fundamental one in most cheese-making situations: The size at which the curd is cut and the degree to which it is heated determines how much whey it expels, which has a profound impact on the final cheese.

-For both batches, I used a slotted spoon to scoop the curds out of the pot and into a mesh strainer set over a bowl (more on that in a moment), and made them into mozzarella.
-When they were ready, I asked my colleagues to blind taste the two mozzarellas side-by-side, one made using the more classic curd-cutting method and the other from my shortcut approach.
+With both batches, I used a slotted spoon to scoop the curds out of the pot and into a mesh strainer set over a bowl (more on that in a moment), and made them into mozzarella.
+When they were ready, I asked my colleagues to blind-taste the two mozzarellas, one made using the more classic curd-cutting method and the other made from my shortcut approach, side by side.
 Not only were the results virtually indistinguishable from each other, but the final yield of cheese was the same.
 Less effort, less time, and identical results?
 It's basically a no-brainer to take the easier route.